ANC-PIGlets/the-piglets-book/varbayes.md

 This is a programming exercise.
 Given the equations for updates in Bishop's example, how do we actually code up the mixture model (and get it to work)?
 There are some subtleties which you might not expect.
 Luckily, we have a notebook ready for you to start working on in the browser [right here][vbinder] (although, it's a little flaky).
+If it's not working, you could just clone [the repo][vbgmm] and run it locally.

 Black-Box Variational Inference
 -------------------------------